noi-techpark/go-apigorowler/README.md

 * `request`: to perform API calls,
 * `foreach`: to iterate over arrays and dynamically create nested contexts.

 Each step operates in its own **context**, allowing for precise manipulation and isolation of data.
-Contexts are pushed onto a stack, especially by `foreach` steps, enabling fine-grained control of nested operations.
-After execution, contexts can be merged into parent or ancestor contexts using declarative **merge rules**.
+Contexts are organized in a hierarchical structure, with each `foreach` step creating new child contexts.
+This enables fine-grained control of nested operations and data scoping.
+After execution, results can be merged into parent or ancestor contexts using declarative **merge rules**.

 ApiGorowler also supports: